vrivera2017/vrivera2017.github.io/personal-site/content/_index.md

 ## About Me

+I am an Embedded Ethics Postdoctoral Fellow at Stanford University, jointly appointed at the [Institute for Human-Centered AI (HAI)][hai] and the [McCoy Family Center for Ethics in Society][ethics-center].
+My research is on digital safety and security in social computing systems.
+I am interested in understanding the harms that users face when interacting with these systems, how they protect themselves, and how to design interventions to support users' protective strategies.
+I am a Human-Computer Interaction researcher by training and my work spans HCI and security.
+At Stanford I work with [Zakir Durumeric][Zakir] in the [Empirical Security Research Group][esrg].
+I also work with [Elissa Redmiles][Elissa] (Georgetown University).
+I will be on the academic job market in Fall 2024 for positions starting in Fall 2025.

-I am a [Computational Media][compmedia] PhD candidate at the University of California, Santa Cruz where I study Human-Computer Interaction and am advised by David Lee.
-I also work closely with Elissa Redmiles at the Max Planck Institute for Software Systems, where I am currently a visiting researcher in the Safety and Society group.
+I completed my PhD in Computational Media at the University of California, Santa Cruz, advised by David Lee.
+During my PhD I also worked closely with Elissa Redmiles as a visiting student at the Max Planck Institute for Software Systems.
+Prior to my PhD, I received a B.S degree in Joint Computer Science and Mathematics from [Harvey Mudd College][hmc] where I was supported by a 4 year [President's Scholarship][psp].

-My research focuses on **harm in digitally-mediated offline interactions**.
-In my dissertation research I have investigated such harms in the context of gig work.
-I am broadly interested in topics related to safety, security, digital harm and/or future of work.
-I leverage qualitative and survey findings to think about how we might design systems and policy that make our interactions with technology safer.
-I am also passionate about teaching; At UCSC I designed and taught the first ethics class for the HCI Master's program.

-Prior to beginning my PhD I received a B.S degree in Joint Computer Science and Mathematics from [Harvey Mudd College][hmc] where I was supported by a 4 year [President's Scholarship][psp].
-During my time at Harvey Mudd College I conducted research in Knot Theory with [Sam Nelson][nelson] and in Computer Vision/Robotics with [Zachary Dodds][dodds].
 My undergraduate research experiences contributed greatly to my passion for scholarship and learning.

-[View my CV (updated Dec.
-2022)][CV]
+[View my CV (updated Aug.
+2023)][CV]

 <!--## Research Projects
 {{< project-icons image = "/images/trust.jpg">}}